-Program Evaluation Recommendation Program 7: Affordable Housing Incentives The City continues to have needs for affordable housing for lower income households, especially for seniors, disabled (including persons for developmental disabilities), farmworkers, the homeless, and those at imminent risk of becoming homeless.
-The City will continue to work with housing developers to expand affordable housing opportunities.
-The City participates in the San Joaquin Valley Affordable Housing Collaborative (SJVHC).
-The SJVHC is a regional nonprofit organization formed to specifically address housing issues in the eight-county San Joaquin Valley.
-The City continues to develop fee waivers, reductions, Modify and Continue.
-New Program 7.
-Time Frame and Objectives: Continue to seek partnerships and regularly meet, at least annually, with other agencies (such as the Housing Authority), housing developers, community stakeholders, and employers to discuss and pursue viable opportunities for providing affordable housing.
-Work with property owners and developers on creative solutions for encouraging affordable housing on small sites in the inventory (i.e., less than 16 units per site). and/or deferrals to facilitate affordable housing development and special needs projects, particularly those on infill sites.
-The City continues to offer incentives, such as density bonus and streamlined processing and environmental review process for housing developments, to the extent possible.
-The City monitors the State Department of Housing and Continue to offer fee waivers, reductions, and/or deferrals to facilitate affordable housing development and special needs projects, particularly those located on infill sites.
-Community Developments website annually for NOFAs.
-The City applied and received SB 2 funding.
-The City continues to work with affordable housing developers to meet the goal • Continue to offer incentives such as density bonus and streamlined processing (such as pre-application consultation to identify potential issues early on and concurrent processing of required permits to the extent feasible) to facilitate the development of affordable housing, with an emphasis on housing opportunities for very low and extremely low income households, as well as special needs populations, such as the elderly, disabled (including developmentally disabled), farmworkers, the homeless, and those at risk of becoming homeless. to expand the City's affordable housing inventory.
-The City worked with Fresno Housing Authority on the redevelopment of Memorial Village, which was later renamed as Blossom Trail Commons.
-The redevelopment increased the number of units from 35 to 55.
-The City worked with two affordable housing Continue to streamline the environmental review process for housing developments to the extent possible, using available State categorical exemptions and Federal categorical exclusions, when applicable. developers for the expansion of existing projects.
-One project (Phase II of Sanger Crossings) will result in 36 new deed-restricted affordable multi-family residential units, and the • Monitor the State Department of Housing and Community Development's website annually for Notices of Funding Ability (NOFA) and, where appropriate, prepare or support applications for funding for affordable housing for lower income households (including extremely low income households), such as seniors, disabled (including persons with developmental disabilities), farmworkers, the homeless, and those at risk of homelessness. other project (Expansion of Unity Estates) will result in 10 new income-restricted multiple-family residential units.
-City staff also worked closely with an affordable housing developer to process a new 72-unit multiple family project for the entitlement and preparation of an AHSC • Expand the City's affordable housing inventory by 225 units over the next eight years - 50 extremely low income, 75 very low income, and 100 low income units. grant application.
+- Continue to seek partnerships and regularly meet, at least annually, with other agencies (such as the Housing Authority), housing developers, community stakeholders, and employers to discuss and pursue viable opportunities for providing affordable housing.
+Work with property owners and developers on creative solutions for encouraging affordable housing on small sites in the inventory (i.e., less than 16 units per site). - Continue to offer fee waivers, reductions, and/or deferrals to facilitate affordable housing development and special needs projects, particularly those located on infill sites. - Continue to offer incentives such as density bonus and streamlined processing (such as pre-application consultation to identify potential issues early on and concurrent processing of required permits to the extent feasible) to facilitate the development of affordable housing, with an emphasis on housing opportunities for very low and extremely low income households, as well as special needs populations, such as the elderly, disabled (including developmentally disabled), farmworkers, the homeless, and those at risk of becoming homeless. - Continue to streamline the environmental review process for housing developments to the extent possible, using available State categorical exemptions and Federal categorical exclusions, when applicable. - Monitor the State Department of Housing and Community Development's website annually for Notices of Funding Ability (NOFA) and, where appropriate, prepare or support applications for funding for affordable housing for lower income households (including extremely low income households), such as seniors, disabled (including persons with developmental disabilities), farmworkers, the homeless, and those at risk of homelessness. - Expand the City's affordable housing inventory by 225 units over the next eight years - 50 extremely low income, 75 very low income, and 100 low income units.